-LinkedIn, like all of the other major social media platforms, looks a lot different today than when it launched.
-What hasn’t changed is how much time people are spending on these websites.
-HubSpot found that users checking Facebook, Twitter, and LinkedIn to get their news, business and lifestyle information continues to increase significantly every year.
-With all these eyes consuming content on social platforms, it’s important to be present and take advantage of the tools at your disposal.
-Use these five LinkedIn features to help your business and boost your professional reputation.
+LinkedIn, like all of the other major social media platforms, looks a lot different today than when it launched in 2003.
+It now as more than 722 million members and counting, and with all these eyes consuming content on LinkedIn, it’s important to be present and take advantage of the tools at your disposal to grow your business, your skills and your reputation.

 1. LinkedIn Learning

-LinkedIn Learning is the place to go if you’re looking to get questions answered, are an avid learner, or are simply curious about a topic and want to learn more.
-You have the ability to search for skills, software, and save programs or presentations that are interesting to you.
+LinkedIn Learning is the place to go if you’re looking to get questions answered, are an avid learner, or want to develop a particular skill relevant to your career.
+You can search for skills, software and topics, and can save programs or presentations that are interesting to you.
 If you don’t know where to start, scroll through what appears on your LinkedIn Learning home page.
 LinkedIn has segmented much of content into categories like Editor’s Picks, learn within 30 minutes, and trends.
 They even offer a free trial so you can check out a few courses before you commit.
 Keep your skills and mind sharp – pick a course and start today!

 How this LinkedIn feature can help your business: There is really no downside to continuing education.
 Whether it’s technical skills like HTML and SEO or soft skills like leadership, increasing your knowledge and strengthening existing skills is key to staying at the top of your field.
 By staying up-to-date on industry trends, popular topics, and what your competitors are doing, you’ll be more confident than ever in your ability to support your clients’ questions and needs.

 2. LinkedIn Events